-As at March 31, 2018, an aggregate 116,375,152 Class B shares are issued and outstanding, with each Class B share having the attributes described in Note 12 a).
+As at June 30, 2018, an aggregate 116,375,152 Class B shares are issued and outstanding, with each Class B share having the attributes described in Note 10.
 The Class B shares are recorded at their estimated fair value which is based on the quoted price of the Class B shares on the Toronto Stock Exchange ("TSX").